gyuwon/express-play/README.md

 function Repository() {
 }

-// The modul name is 'Repository' that is the constructor function name. module.exports = Repository;
+// The module name is 'Repository' that is the constructor function name. module.exports = Repository;
 ```